Charge and Work

 Expected time commitment:

-- Attend ALA Midwinter Meeting and ALA Annual Conference (8 hours/year plus travel time)
+- Attend ALA Annual Conference for an in-person committee meeting (4-8 hours/year plus travel time)

 Desired skills, knowledge, or experience: